docktermj/scouting/skits/RadioSkit.md

 ### Additional performances and references

-Thank you for taking the tradition forward!
+Thank you for continuing the tradition!

 - Troop 68 Melrose, MN
   - [A Scoutmaster's Blog](http://www.melrosetroop68.org/blog/?p=1111&cpage=1&unapproved=971929&moderation-hash=79c50da5559648859a1637a72eb7a6a9#comment-971929)